godwinpinto/hello-merchant/README.md

 6. Coinbase
 7. Paypal
 8. Phonepe

-This is a prototype and needs a lot of restructing of code which will be executed in due course.
+In addition a lot of refactor will take place as the application is a prototype and future developments will include breaking changes.

 ### Notes:
 While I understand the setup is a bit more complicated.
 Going forward the plan is to create a one click deploy (with Terraform) on a cloud stack without having the husle to install all this manually